 Configuration hierarchy

-Repository configs override central configs, which override organization defaults - giving you flexibility when needed
+configs, central configs, and organization defaults - giving admins

 How configuration resolution works